trstlabs/intento/docs/docs/background/differentiation.md

 | Highly customizable and flexible                  | Adaptable to a wide range of use cases                                    | Can be customized and optimized for specific use cases             |
 | Enhances security and control over funds          |  smart contract risks              |  Smart contract risks and may pose additional security risks if not implemented correctly               |
 | Reduces transaction fees and increases efficiency | Can reduce the need for intermediaries and third-party payment processors | No relay time to consider as bots are off-chain |

+## A Closer Look at Gas Costs: How Intento Automation Stands Out

+In crypto, the efficiency and cost of transactions, often expressed through "gas costs" play a significant role in the user experience.
+Our comparison between various automation services like Gelato on Ethereum, CronCat on Juno and Neutron, and Intento reveal significant enhancements in security, efficiency and cost-effectiveness.

+Gelato's services on Ethereum come with a protocol logic cost of 940,000 gas, translating to about $41, with an additional 20% protocol fee that elevates the cost per execution to $49.
+This cost structure is further compounded by risks associated with Gelato's proxy contract.
+On the other hand, CronCat, operating on Juno and Neutron, offers a more efficient protocol logic, consuming around 720,000 gas for execution, of which 170,000 gas is for the execution itself and about 550,000 gas for protocol logic.

+In comparison, Intento has an estimated logic cost of just about 100,000 gas based on its lines of code.
+This stark reduction in gas usage not only offers substantial cost savings for users, enabling more frequent automation of transactions but also broadens accessibility.

+Moreover, the efficiency of Intento unlocks new use cases and significantly enhances the user experience within crypto.
+The USP in gas cost efficiency not only positions Intento as a highly attractive option for users but also accentuates its role in establishing the Dymension Hub as a pivotal platform for interchain coordination.

+Read more on gas cost savings in [our blog post](https://intento.zone/post/the-economics-of-modular-automation-a-comparative-gas-cost-analysis)